cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - what is the best face mask against corona
 - what is the recommend mask?
 - what mask prevents the virus?
+- what kind of mask do you suggest
 - when should I use a mask
 - when to use masks?
 - where can i get material to protect me?